DanTheServerMan/ansible/proxmox/roles/proxmox-chronyc/README.md

 Example Playbook
 ----------------

-Here is an example playbook, using the role, with variables in place:
+Here is an example playbook, using the role, with the assumption the variables are provided in some way (ex. group_vars):
 ```
 - name: ProxMox Host Configuration
   hosts: proxmox
   become: true
-  vars_files:
-   - vars/chronyc_vars.yml
   roles:
   - proxmox-chronyc
 ```